+[[should we move up before rbp?]]
 We further present the overall regulatory network by systematically arranging it into a hierarchy.
 TFs are placed into different levels where TFs on the top tend to regulate the expression of other TFs and the ones at the bottom ones are in turn more regulated by others \{cite 25880651}.
 A final hierarchical network structure is shown in Fig 4.
 We find that the top layer TFs are not only enriched in cancer associated genes but also more significantly drive tumor-to-normal gene differential expressions. [[JZ2MG: I like this new ending of this section since we used the t values from RABIT analysis directly in this hierarchy]]

 Extensive rewiring events in regulatory network

-For the top-tier cell types with numerous TF ChIP-seq experiments, we constructed cell-type-specific regulatory networks and compared them with networks built from their paired normal cell types.
+For the top-tier cell types with numerous TF ChIP-seq experiments, we constructed cell-type-specific regulatory networks relating to specific cancers and compared them with networks built from their paired normal cell types.
 We proposed the concept of composite normal by reconciling multiple related normal cell types as shown in figure 5.
-We admit that some pairings, including relating cancerous cell lines to specific tumors and match them to normal cell types, are highly approximate in nature.
+The pairings -- relating cancerous cell lines to specific tumors and then matching them to normal cell types -- are approximate in nature.
 However, many of such pairings have been widely used in literature before (see supplementary file).
-Furthermore, with the enrichment of functional characterization assays in ENCODE, they provide us the first opportunity to directly understand the regulatory alterations in cancer by looking at specific TF to target changes that are rewired in the process of oncogenesis.
+Furthermore, with the enrichment of functional characterization assays in ENCODE, they provide us the first opportunity to directly understand the regulatory alterations in cancer by looking at specific network changes that are "rewired" in the process of oncogenesis.

-In paired "tumor-normal" cell lines, we measured the signed, fractional number of edges changing, the rewiring index, to study how the targets of each common TF changed (i.e., rewired) over the course of oncogenic transformation.
-We first ranked TFs according the “rewiring index” (Fig. 5 A).
+In "Tumor-normal pairs", we measured the signed, fractional number of edges changing, the rewiring index, to study how the targets of each common TF changed (i.e., rewired) over the course of oncogenic transformation.
+We first ranked TFs according this index (Fig. 5 A).
 In leukemia, well-known oncogenes such as MYC and NRF1 were among the top edge gainers, while the well-known tumor suppressor IKZF1 is the most significant edge loser (Fig 5A).
 Mutations in this latter factor serve as a hallmark of various forms of high-risk leukemia \cite{26202931, 26713593, 26069293 }.
 Interestingly, IKZF1 loss has been found to be associated with well-known BCR-ABL fusion transcript, which is present in K562, and usually confers poor clinical outcome \cite{26069293}.
 In contrast, several ubiquitously distributed TFs retain their regulatory linkages (Fig 5A).
 We observed a similar trend in TFs using a distal, proximal, and combined network (see details in supplementary file).
 The trend was consistent across highly rewired TFs such as BHLHE40, JUND, and MYC in lung, liver, and breast cancers (Fig 5).

-In addition to the simple direct TF to gene connection-based model, the rewiring index was also evaluated using more complex gene community model.
+In addition to the simple direct TF to gene connection-based model, we also measured rewiring using more complex gene community model.
 The targets within the TF regulatory network were characterized by heterogeneous network modules (so called “gene communities”), which usually come from multiple biologically relevant genes.
 Instead of directly measuring the TF’s target changes for each gene, we determined the change in gene communities via a mixed-membership model.
 This enabled us to evaluate each TF’s overall association changes to these gene communities in tumor and normal cells.
 Similar rewiring patterns were observed using this model (Fig 5A).

 We then tested whether the gain or loss events from the normal to tumor transition will result in a network that is more similar or different from those in stem cells like H1-hESC.
 Interestingly, we find that the gainer group tends to rewire away from the stem cell’s regulatory network while the loser groups are more likely to rewire toward the stem cell.